uijs/uijs/README.md

     $ npm install -g uijs-devtools

+Verify that they work:

+    $ uijs
+    Development tools for uijs apps and modules (version 0.0.1) ...

 Now, create a directory for your app/module and install uijs there:

     $ cd hello-uijs
     $ npm install uijs

 > __Contributors__: Instead of using `npm install` you can use `npm link` to reference a local copy of a the `uijs` module.
 Git clone [https://github.com/uijs/uijs](https://github.com/eladb/uijs) into a local directory, run `npm link` within that directory and then you can use `npm link uijs` to install the `uijs` module as a link.
 You will see that `node_modules/uijs` will be a symlink instead of a real directory.
+You might also want to do the same for `uijs-core` and `uijs-controls` within the `uijs` repo.
 Loving npm!

 This will create a `node_modules/uijs` directory with the uijs core module.